-The course project will be introduced in class only on Wednesday 1/31.
+The course project will be introduced (in class only) on Tuesday 01/14.
 This project is an individual project, but you are free to collaborate with your fellow students.
-The due date of this project is Wednesday, February 21, at the start of class.
+The due date of this project is Thursday, 01/30, at the start of class.
 Hard copies only, no emails accepted.
+Understanding the Project is excellent preparation for the Midterm.
+The solution to the Project will be reviewed in class on Thursday 02/06.